bullshit

 The cognitive load cadence that we drive should provide some low-hanging fruit.

 It's impossible to know what the sentence means.
-It's not only confusing but also turns people off from listening further; bullshit marks both the speaker and ruins their environments.
+It's not only confusing but also turns people off from listening further; bullshit affects both the speaker and their audience.

 Bullshit is commonly used in capitalist workplaces.
 In this setting, bullshit is more damaging than most people understand.
 Thankfully, there's a lot of research done on bullshit.